Weight: 181 g

 |Qualcomm Snapdragon 400 MSM8930|

 CPU is the Central Processing Unit or the processor of a mobile device.
-It is embedded in the SoC and its main function is to interpret and execute instructions contained in software applications.
+Its main function is to interpret and execute instructions contained in software applications.

 A CPU core is the processor unit, which executes software instructions.
 Presently, besides single-core processors, there are dual-core, quad-core, hexa-core and so on multi-core processors.
 They increase the performance of the device allowing the execution of multiple instructions in parallel.